madvax/testserver/README.md

 # testserver
 test server

-The Python script delay-http.py is a testing we server.
+The Python script "delay-http.py" is a testing web server.

 You can use it in three ways: